 March 1, 2006

-by David Beito, Ralph Luker and Robert “K. C.” Johnson Perspectives (American Historical Association) Has the AHA turned its back on academic freedom?
+by David Beito, Ralph Luker, and Robert “K. C.” Johnson Perspectives (American Historical Association) Has the AHA turned its back on academic freedom?
 In January, members present at its business meeting rejected a resolution to condemn attacks on academic freedom, whether from the right or from the left.
 Instead, they passed a weaker resolution that selectively condemned only threats coming from the right.We weighed into this controversy as part of a three person “left/right” coalition for academic freedom.
 Our chances were slim and we knew it.
-Only in December did we learn that the AHA business meeting would consider […]» Read More
+Only in December did we learn that the AHA business meeting would consider a […]» Read More

 March 3, 2004

 Universities still do not comprehend that their contempt for free speech places them far, far outside of the mainstream of American public opinion.
 In particular, they seem continually surprised that the media, who live or die by the Bill of Rights, understand freedom of expression full well.
 The March 1 lead editorial of The Philadelphia Inquirer, an editorial in today’s USA Today, and yet another editorial in the Pasadena Star-News offer a compelling textbook education, if academic administrators are willing to listen, in the relationship of higher education and freedom of speech.» Read More

 The University of Colorado at Boulder decided to teach us all a lesson about free speech last week, but it may not be the lesson it intended.
 Administrators there had originally told the College Republicans and the Equal Opportunity Alliance that they could not hold an “affirmative action bake sale” on campus.
 In case you don’t know, these “bake sales” are protests that have been held across the country which satirize affirmative action by charging Hispanic and black students less for baked goods than white and Asian students.
 While you may not like this particular form of “guerilla theater,” this […]» Read More